ShivamMitra/Regression-Models/README.md

 ## Contributing
 Contributions are welcome!
 Suggestions include:

--Adding new regression techniques (e.g., Elastic Net, Decision Tree Regression) -Enhancing datasets or adding novel examples -Improving documentation, visuals, or explanations -Simply fork the repo, make your changes, and submit a pull request.
+- Adding new regression techniques (e.g., Elastic Net, Decision Tree Regression)
+- Enhancing datasets or adding novel examples
+- Improving documentation, visuals, or explanations
+- Simply fork the repo, make your changes, and submit a pull request.